Tygo-van-den-Hurk/Quick-Flash/docs/markup.md

 A CDATA tag Does not modify the text in any way what so ever.
 It preserves even whitespace if that is important to you.

-## Quirks

-Since we use XML to configure our markup language cannot use HTML/XML elements to render anything as that will confuse the parser with what is text and what is an element to render.
-That is why markup languages are used.